v5.0 / 2026-04-07

 Phase 3: Fire Weapons

-Each of a ship's weapons may fire at any target the weapon's arc (as indicated on its ship sheet), and must specify that the shot will go against the target ship's Midships, Engines, Weapons, or Control.
-Success is based on the firing ship rolling Gunnery@TargetingComputer.
+Each of a ship's weapons may fire at any target the weapon's arc (as indicated on its ship sheet).
+Beam and Pulse weapons fire against other ships, and must specify that the shot will go against that target ship's Midships, Engines, Weapons, or Control.
+Interceptors are fired against seekers, and if a seeker is hit, it is simply destroyed.

-Firing certain weapons incurs reactor stress; this will be indicated on the ship sheet.
+Firing weapons usually incurs reactor Heat; this will be indicated on the weapons on the ship Sheets by lightning bolt symbols (🗲).

 Phase 4: Move Seekers